So you want to publish philosophy? Follow the three Rs!

 No matter how good your results are or how technically sophisticated your argumentation, if it is done in an obscure way, your paper will not be published.
 There are at least two, but more usually three or more people that will read your paper when it is sent to a journal.
 First is the head editor and/or section editor.
 If they can’t make heads or tails of your work → Desk Rejection.
 If they can’t think of any external referees to send it to → Desk Rejection.

 Then come the external referees.
 Assume they are drunk/ in an altered state of mind when they first read your paper.
 If it doesn’t make even a little sense to them in such a state → Rejection after 2+ months, with generic, low effort comments about your paper.
 Assuming it gets past this first check, and they actually sit down and read it, then it has to be something that they like.

 So think about why anyone other than you should like your paper.
 Will it be a useful pedagogical tool for teaching a subject or idea?
 Does it provide fodder for or against some canonical position?
+Will they want to talk about it with their philosophy friends & colleagues?
 Is it entertaining?
 Are the examples clever?
 Does the writing flow or is it a tough slog?
 Are the arguments easy to spot and comprehend?

 These are very important when you consider that the reviewer has to argue for your paper to the editor.
 Don’t make them think about why your paper has merit or relevance; it is not their responsibility to have vision or eloquence.
 Give them a catch-line they can use to express your contribution (see gRavitas below).